PACAK Festival Langkawi

 • participatory performances and public events

-• collaborations with musicians, performers, and artisans
+• collaborations with musicians, performers, artisans, and local communities

-• artistic and cultural research activities
+• artistic and cultural research initiatives

 • site-responsive and community-based projects

-• storytelling and documentation initiatives
+• storytelling, archiving, and documentation

 • youth engagement and skills-sharing activities